mynameiswillporter/bioengineering-101/labs/how_to_pipette.md

 - Depress fully to transfer.
 - Hold pipetter at 90 degress to extract, and at an angle to dispense to avoid splash.
 - Press the tip ejector to eject tip.

+## To asperate
+- Hold perpendicular to the liquid you are pipetting.
+- Press to the first stop.
+- Slowly insert tip into liquid, far enough, but not too far.
+Do not put it along the edge of the vessel or contact the bottom.
+- Release plunger slowly.
+Press to 1st stop and release slowly 2 or 3 more times.
+- Release the plunger slowly and remove from liquid.

+## To dispense fluid
+- Hold pipette tip against receiving vessel wall at 25 to 40 degree angle.
+- Slowly press to 1st stop.
+Hold there for a second.
+- Depress plunger fully and remove pipette.
+- Use tip remover button to remove tip.

+## Observations
+- When dispensing, waiting between the 1st stop and fully depressed makes a huge difference.
+- When asperating, drawing and releasing the fluid 2 to 3 times makes a huge difference.